Early Learning House

-Early Learning House is a collection of four main educational video games and two compilations for the Windows and Macintosh platforms, developed by Theatrix Interactive, Inc. and published by Edmark software.
+Early Learning House or simply the House Series is a collection of four main educational video games and two compilations for the Windows and Macintosh platforms, developed by Theatrix Interactive, Inc. and published by Edmark software.
 Each different game focuses on a particular major learning category with selectable skill settings for preschooler, kindergarten and elementary learners.
 Millie's Math House (1992) on mathematics, Bailey's Book House (1993) on language, Sammy's Science House (1994) on science, and Trudy's Time and Place House (1995) on history and geography.
 A spin-off, Stanley's Sticker Stories (1996), sees players create animated storybooks with the series' characters.
 Millie & Bailey Preschool and Millie & Bailey Kindergarten each contain the combined activities from two of the four software products.
 In addition the programs can be configured by an adult mode to suit students with special needs.
 Most of the activities in every game have two modes, one to allow learners to explore and try it out for themselves and the other for learners to follow specific tasks set by the game characters.
 Learners also have the option to print pictures of creative activities and record sounds in phonics activities.
 Later the games were re-developed by Houghton Mifflin Harcourt Learning Technology and re-published by The Learning Company with newer graphics and additional activities.

 Production

-ERAC created an agreement with IBM Canada's K-12 Division, with support from the British Columbia Ministry of Education, to provide The Edmark House Series software to British Canadian schools and districts for free.
-Enhanced versions of the products were announced on September 25, 1995, which included new activities, added difficulty levels, and a Dear Parents Video Presentation.
+ERAC created an agreement with IBM Canada's K-12 Division, with support from the British Columbia Ministry of Education, to provide the House Series software to British Columbia schools and districts for free.
+Enhanced versions of the products were announced in September 1995, which included new activities, added difficulty levels, and a Dear Parents Video Presentation.